FlorianFe/PaperCubes/README.md

   <h1 align="center">🏡🖨 PaperCubes</h1>
   <p align="center">A desktop app which converts your minecraft <a href="http://www.minecraft-schematics.com/worldedit/tutorial/">.schematic</a> files <br>you got from <a href="https://github.com/sk89q/WorldEdit">worldedit</a> into blueprints for papercraft.
   <br><br>
+  PaperCubes is still in BETA.
+Errors may occur. <br> When you found one, please open an issue for me.
+  <br><br>
   Please just use .schematic files with version 1.9 or higher
   </p>
 </p>